wilkin547/docs.es-es/docs/visual-basic/programming-guide/language-features/linq/how-to-call-a-stored-procedure-by-using-linq.md

 ---
-title: Procedimiento Llamar a un procedimiento almacenado usando LINQ (Visual Basic) ms.date: 07/20/2015
+title: 'How to: Call a Stored Procedure by Using LINQ' ms.date: 07/20/2015
 helpviewer_keywords:
 - queries [LINQ in Visual Basic], stored procedure calls